sharmapn/RationaleMiner/README.md

 B. Code
 - install the Eclipse IDE for the code, and
 - configure the projects in Eclipse
-- copy the libraries in the `lib’ directory
+- copy the libraries (_available as a zip file_) to a 'lib' directory

 The Chart generation